cdapio/cdap/cdap-docs/reference-manual/source/glossary.rst

    ..
 ETL and Application Templates

    Structured Record
-      The format used to exchange events between different ETL :term:`Components <component>`
+      The data format used to exchange events between different ETL :term:`Plugins <plugin>`.

    Sink
-      A :term:`Component` that accepts events and persists them.
+      A :term:`Plugin` that accepts events and persists them.

    Source
-      A :term:`Component` that produces events.
+      A :term:`Plugin` that produces events.

    Transformation
-      A :term:`Component` that accepts events, performs modifications on them, and then transmits them.
+      A :term:`Plugin` that accepts events, performs modifications on them, and then transmits them.

+   Transform
+      See :term:`Transformation`.

    Filter
       A type of :term:`Transformation` that only passes events that meet a specific criteria.

    Projection
       A type of :term:`Transformation` that modifies events that meet a specific criteria.
-      Possible modifications include renaming and dropping of fields.
+      A modification could include renaming and dropping of fields.

-   Manifest
+   Adapter Configuration
-      A JSON Object, either in-memory or in a file, that defines either an :term:`ETL Application`, an :term:`App-Template`, a :term:`Component`, or an :term:`ETL Pipeline`.
+      A JSON Object, either in-memory or in a file, that defines an :term:`Adapter`, which is created from the :term:`Application Template` specified in the configuration.

-   App-Template
+   Application Template
-      A set of :term:`Components <component>` that can combined together to create an :term:`ETL Pipeline`, consisting of one or more :term:`Sources <source>`, one or more :term:`Sinks <sink>`, and one or more :term:`Transformations <transformation>`.
+      A set of :term:`Plugins <Plugin>` that can be combined together to create an :term:`Adapter`.
+The template describes the set of plugins that can be used, and how they can be combined.

-      Each must be interchangeable, in that any Source can hook to any Transform and any Sink.
+   Template
+      See :term:`Application Template`.

+   App Template
+      See :term:`Application Template`.

+   Adapter
+      An Adapter is an instance of an :term:`Application Template` that has been created from a specific configuration, usually an Adapter configuration, either a file or an in-memory object.
+Adapters combine :term:`Plugins <plugin>` to access CDAP programs and resources.

    Pipeline
-      A linked set of a specific :term:`Source` and :term:`Sink`, with a set of one or more :term:`Transformations <transformation>` in between.
+      A linked :term:`Source` and :term:`Sink`, with a set of zero or more :term:`Transformations <transformation>` in between.

    ETL
-      Refers to the Engesting, Transforming and Loading of data.
+      Refers to the *Extracting*, *Transforming* and *Loading* of data.

    ETL Pipeline
-      See :term:`Pipeline`.
+      A :term:`Pipeline` that performs :term:`ETL`.

-   ETL Application
+   ETL Application Template
-      A packaged :term:`ETL Pipeline <pipeline>`, either in a JAR file or manifested in the :term:`CDAP UI`.

-   Component
+      Also referred to as an ETL Template.
+A type of :term:`Application Template`, designed to create an :term:`ETL Adapter`.
+Two ETL Templates are shipped with CDAP:
+      ``etlBatch`` and ``etlRealtime``, for the creation of either batch or realtime :term:`ETL Pipelines <ETL Pipeline>`.

+   ETL Template
+      See :term:`ETL Application Template`.

+   ETL Adapter
+      An ETL :term:`Adapter` is an Adapter created from an :term:`ETL Template`, specifically for creating :term:`ETL Pipelines <ETL Pipeline>`.

+   ETL Plugin
-      One of a :term:`Sink`, :term:`Source` or :term:`Transformation`, packaged in a JAR file format, for use as a :term:`Plugin`.
+      A :term:`Sink`, :term:`Source` or :term:`Transformation`, packaged in a JAR file format, for use as a :term:`Plugin` in an ETL Adapter.

-   ETL Component
-      See :term:`Component`.

    Plugin
       Specially-constructed files (JAR Files) that add custom features to CDAP.
-      Current Plugins include an :term:`App-Template` and an :term:`ETL Component` JAR.
+      Current Plugins include :term:`Sources <Source>`,  :term:`Sinks <Sink>` and :term:`Transformations <Transformation>` for creating :term:`ETL Pipelines <ETL Pipeline>`.

    Plugins Directory
-      The specific directory on a CDAP installation where a :term:`Plugin` is placed.
+      The specific directory on a CDAP installation where :term:`Plugins <Plugin>` are placed.

-   Realtime
-      A sequence of events characterized as ones that happen outside of the control of the receiving system.
-The flow of the sequence cannot be initiated, started nor stopped by the receiving system; they must simply be accepted or rejected as they arrive.

-   Batch
-      A sequence of events characterized as ones that happen inside the control of the receiving system.
-The flow of the sequence is initiated, started or stopped by the receiving system; the number of events that are dealt with in a single interaction can be controlled and set by the receiving system.